 2017 – The 125th anniversary of the Laconia Passenger Station is celebrated on August 19.
 The Winnipesaukee Scenic Railroad makes a rare excursion past Lakeport (pictures below) to downtown Laconia.
 This requires lowering the drawbridge that crosses the end of Paugus Bay, near the Lakeport Landing marina.
 The drawbridge is automatic, but there are no automated gates, just rarely used warning lights, at the crossings in Lakeport Square, on Messer Street, and Main Street, so railroad personnel are required to direct traffic at these points.

 Above, the Winnipesaukee Scenic Railroad at the Elm Street crossing in the center of Lakeport.
 Contrast this photo with the same view a 100 years earlier, below.
 The building at the center of the postcard is marked “IOOF”, which stands for the Independent Order of Odd Fellows.
 This was the Chocorua Lodge of the secret fraternal society.
 Formed in 1869, the Lodge remained in the building until 1969, when it moved to Court Street.
-The still-standing building dates from 1882.
+The still-standing building, at 781 Union Avenue, dates from 1885.
 It was originally Moore’s Opera House.
 The theater, on the second floor, once seated 350 people.
 Parts of the theater still exist.
 The Laconia Daily Sun reported on July 30, 2019, that it intends to relocate its operations to the first floor of the building.
 In 2020, the building was completely renovated, and in addition to the Sun, it now features a coffeehouse on the first floor.
 Condos are to be built on the 3rd floor.
 Plans for the second floor are currently unknown.